 Game Design Guild

 The Game Design Guild is dedicated to showing the positive aspects of gaming technology and game culture to anyone with an interest in how games work or how they are made.
-Whether you play, Design or just like to talk about games the Game Design Guild is the club for you.
+Whether you play, Design or just like to talk about games the Game Design Guild is the club for you, such as slot machine or culture games.
 We partner with local organizations and companies to gather information and network with fellow gamers and designers alike.

 Healthy Educational Advocates for Relationship Resources (HEARSS)